This is a Harry Potter, BBC's Merlin crossover.

 A month passed and Uther had yet to go and see his son.
 He had made known that all magic was banned from his Kingdom.
+Anyone caught practicing the Old Religion was an enemy of Camelot.
 A decree had been erected which said that any who performed magic would face a penalty of death, the same fate awaited anyone who harboured a known practitioner of magic.

 He had confronted Gaius who had forsworn the Old Religion and Magic, and he had been allowed to stay as court physician.